Running Power Options

 - Compatible with a wide range of watches

-- Requires a short pairing process at the beginning of each run
+- Requires pairing at the beginning of each run, but it's automatic and quick

 RunScribe Plus is running sensor system comprised of two footpods; one for each of your feet.
 They provide running power, but with RunScribe it's still in beta, which means you can access it but it's still being tested and worked on.
 On the positive side, you get a boatload running efficiency metrics that all display beautifuly on your SportTracks Workout Detail pages, such as Braking Force, Foot Strike, Ground Contact Time, Impact Force, and Pronation.
 There are individual graphs of each of these metrics for both your right and left feet.

 The data collected by the footpods is compared to the community as a whole, so you can judge how your efficiency, footstrikes, and pronation compare to the average range of every RunScribe user.
 There are dedicated Connect IQ apps available for RunScribe on Garmin, and it's compatible with Suunto Ambit and Spartan watches as well.
 Unfortunately, a big downside with RunScribe is the price.
-In the recent past the dual footpod system was priced at $250 USD, but the company decided to focus on B2B markets, and part of their strategy change was to raise the price to $399 USD.
+The dual footpod system was originally priced at $250 USD, but the company decided to focus on B2B markets, and part of this change was to raise the price to $399 USD.

 - Provides detailed information about your running mechanics